Griffin-Ares/DungeonMasters/submission-lights-camera.md

 None

 ### Known Bugs
 Cone cap normal is wrong.
 Was confused because in lab08 it looks very similar to handout.
-Messed with it for a day and posted on Ed, but wasn't able to correct it.
+Messed with it for a day and posted on Ed, but wasn't able to correct it in time.

 ### Extra Credit
 None